Stochastic Perturbations of Convex Billiards: Introduction

 Billiards with a stochastic perturbation of the outgoing angle are very natural models motivated by microscopic kinetic problems, theoretical computer science, etc., and have been receiving increased attention from deterministic and stochastic dynamics communities in the last decade.
 In most of the studied cases, the outgoing angle is either uniformly distributed, or it is chosen according to the Knudsen cosine law, see for instance~\cite{evans-01,feres-zhang-12,khanin-yarmola-13}.
 These types of reflection laws are physically relevant for billiards where the micro-structure and irregularities of the boundaries have a typical length-scale larger than the diameter of the billiard ball.

-In the present work we focus on the case of stochastic perturbations of the classical deterministic billiard corresponding to the physical situation where either the billiard ball is not perfectly rigid, or the scale of the surface irregularities is smaller than but comparable to the diameter of the reflected object, see Figure~\ref{figure1}.
+In the present work we focus on the case of stochastic perturbations of the classical deterministic billiard inspired by a physical situation where either the billiard ball is not perfectly rigid, or the scale of the surface irregularities is smaller than but comparable to the diameter of the reflected object, see Figure~\ref{figure1}.

 Deterministic billiards on sufficiently smooth strictly convex tables are non-ergodic~\cite{lazutkin-73,katok-hasselblatt-95}.
-We show that, in contrast to the deterministic situation, for a certain class of physically relevant stochastic perturbations of a reflection law, the associated Markov process is uniformly ergodic, and that any probability measure converges exponentially fast to a unique invariant probability measure.
+We show that, in contrast to the deterministic situation, for a certain class of physically relevant stochastic perturbations of a reflection law, the associated Markov process is uniformly ergodic, and that any probability measure is attracted exponentially fast to a unique invariant probability measure.
 We note that this is not true in general: there are examples of stochastic perturbations under which the resulting system is not ergodic.
 Our result holds for billiard tables which are strictly convex, with $C^2$ boundary, including the possibility of isolated points of null curvature.

 The mathematical setup is informally described as follows.
 Given a prescribed family of independent random variables $\{Y_{\theta} \}_{\theta \in [0, \pi]} $, the dynamics obeys a stochastic rule.
 If the outgoing angle after a deterministic collision would have been $\theta$, it is taken as $\theta + Y_{\theta}$ instead.
 The family $\{Y_{\theta} \}_{\theta \in [0, \pi]}$ is chosen in such a way that typically the influence of $Y_{\theta}$ is negligible compared to $\theta$.
 However, it becomes substantial when the incidence angle gets too small.
 The latter property reflects an increased sensitivity to surface rugosity.